 Common Wombat Profiles

 Burrow is a big wombat with an even bigger personality!
-Born at Australia Zoo in March 2003, she is definitely a wombat her prefers her space, and can get quite vocal about it from time to time!
+Born at Australia Zoo in March 2003, she is definitely a wombat who prefers her own space and can get quite vocal about it from time to time!

-Burrow really enjoys her walks where she can enjoy her time exploring outside of the enclosure.
+Burrow really enjoys her walks where she can sniff and smell around the zoo grounds.
 Although she puts on a tough exterior, she often shows her sweeter side by sharing her lunch each day with the local water dragons.

-One of Burrow’s most unique traits is that she loves yoga!
+One of Burrow's most unique traits is that she loves yoga!
 Can you believe it?
-You can spot Burrow performing her stretches against the walls of their dens.
+You can spot Burrow performing her stretches and poses against the walls of the den.

 Age: 14 Years (DOB 23/11/2003)